 Imagine you're opening a retail clothing store in your town.

-You've hired employees, obtained all of the clothes and products you’ll sell, planned your store’s layout, purchased your POS system, and more.
+You've hired employees, obtained all of the clothes and products you’ll sell, planned your store’s layout, finalized your branding, and purchased your POS system.
 You’re ready to go.

-But wait … you haven’t signed a lease on a physical storefront — you don’t actually have a space for your store yet.
+But wait…you haven’t signed a lease on a storefront.
+You don’t actually have a physical space for your store yet.

-This is what it’s like to have a website without a web hosting service — your domain and website can exist, but customers and visitors won’t be able to search for or find your website on the internet.
+This is what it’s like to have a website without a web hosting service — your domain and web page files exist, but customers and visitors won’t be able to search for or find your website on the internet.
 Similarly, your retail store’s customers and visitors wouldn’t have anywhere to visit and shop if you didn’t have the physical space.

-In this guide, you’ll learn about the importance of finding a web hosting service that meets your specific needs as well as why the technology is actually required if you want to grow your online presence.
+In this guide, you’ll learn about the importance of finding a web hosting service that meets your specific needs, as well as why this technology is required if you want to establish and grow your online presence.

 What is web hosting?

 Web hosting is how you, or your business, share your website on the internet for people to view and visit.
-A web hosting service or provider (a.k.a. web host) is what allows you to do this.
+A web hosting service or provider (a.k.a. a web host) allows you to do this.

 How does all of this happen?
 Good question.